pfuentes69/PapillonIoT.old/README.md

 # PapillonIoT
 Small projects for IoT and HomeKit using Arduino and/or ESP boards

 Each folder is a test or small project.
-Typically for a sensor sending some specific data
+Typically for a sensor sending some specific data.